solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

-    For a clearer understanding, we can look at the Bravo proposal example snippet.
+    For a clearer understanding, take a look at the Bravo proposal example snippet.
 Here, `build()` has the `buildModifier`, which takes `PROTOCOL_TIMELOCK_BRAVO` as the caller.
 Multiple calls are made in the `build()` function, but only the mutative calls made by the caller will be stored in the actions array.
 In this example, there are three mutative actions.
 First, the deployed token is whitelisted on the deployed vault.
 Second, the vault is approved to transfer some `balance` on behalf of the Bravo timelock contract.
 Third, the `balance` amount of tokens is deposited in the vault from the Bravo timelock contract.

     ```solidity
     function build()